skrey/yellow-extensions/blog/README.md

 `LOCATION` = blog location
 `PAGESMAX` = number of pages

-The following setting can be configured in file `system/config/config.ini`:
+The following settings can be configured in file `system/config/config.ini`:

 `BlogLocation` = blog location
 `BlogPaginationLimit` = number of entries to show per page